MeqdadDev/spring-boot-projects/StudentAccSys/README.md

 # Student Account Management System using Spring Boot Framework

-This is an API endpoints for a simple student account management system built with Spring Boot framework.
+These are the API endpoints for a simple student account management system built with the Spring Boot framework.

 ### Technical Stack: